pwilmart/talk_to_repo_example/README.md

 ---
 ![Step 19](images_example/Step-19.png)

 We need to get the updated `README.md` file committed to the repository and get the updated repository **pushed** back to Github.
 We check the repository status, add files accordingly, commit the changes, then push the changes back up to Github.
 You may have to provide your Github username and password to complete the push.
-The keychain on the Mac remembers the login details.
+The keychain on my Mac remembers the login details.

 ---
 ![Step 20](images_example/Step-20.png)